 Can you sell a house as-is without inspection?

 In today’s housing market, it’s not only possible but common to sell your house as-is without an inspection.
 As mentioned previously, it will vary significantly based on where you live.
 For example, many potential home buyers are waiving inspections to sweeten their offers in competitive housing markets like Massachusetts.

-If your goal is to sell your house as is fast, a great option is to work with a company like ours that can pay cash for your house.
-At PavelBuysHouses, we are a family-run company that specializes in providing custom solutions to home sellers in Massachusetts.
+If your goal is to sell your house as-is, let’s talk!
 We pay cash for homes in any condition, and we work quickly.
 Give us a call at 781-309-7085 for your free consultation to learn more about how our process works and discuss ways we can help make selling your home quick and painless.